tito-arch/BABC-2/content/posts/microsoft-copilot.md

 is just like a chatbot, so you can just tell it to create an 8-slide presentation for you, and it will just do exactly that.
 Also, you can use your documents to create a slide presentation for yourself.I have to admit this is the coolest feature on Microsoft Office Suite so far.

+## The Ai Battle

-But if we look closely these two companies are pretty much at war with each other even if we can see it.
+If we look closely these two companies are pretty much at war with each other even if we can see it.
 But the best part is they are giving us good products.
-One good example is ChatGPT.
+One good example is ChatGPT or even microsoft 365 suite.

 Even if in comparison microsoft copilot features are pretty much the same as google generative AI. we have to admit that microsoft is winning here Remember they own  **75%** percentage of ChatGPT, and they have business chat which is a new feature microsoft collective suite embedded with AI unlocks a lot of capabilities.